- Marks out of 10 for Cover

 Page 6.
 Russ sees a girl struggling with her head under the bonnet of her broken down Mini.
 He can't HELP but notice her shapeliness!

 Page 28.
-Russ chats up said bird, fixes her car and finds his way into bed with her.
+Russ chats up said bird, fixes her car and finds his way into her bed (hence the futility of his reservation at the Adelphi Hotel) .
 Turns out that she is an art student called Pauline Lorenson, and of course it's no surprise that she just happens to have an incredibly high sex drive.
 Yet another of Russ's seemingly perfect love matches that end up as a one night stand due to his imminent scheduled departure.
 It's quite a sweet recurring motif in the series that Russ always leaves the lady with a sense of deep sadness that he couldn't stay longer.

 Russ's "interview" for the Ballytatty Castle job consists of him being plied with Vodka by the owner's wife - Natasha O'Shaughnessy (who Russ describes as "Mick McManus in drag") and then thoroughly seduced.
 She won't let him have any tonic though as she tells him that is "a girl's drink"!